pantheon-systems/documentation/source/content/supported-wp.md

 ## Plugins Support

-See [WordPress Plugins and Themes with Known Issues](/plugins-known-issues) for any known compatibility issues.
+Refer to [WordPress Plugins and Themes with Known Issues](/plugins-known-issues) for a list of known compatibility issues.